 For an impeccable restaurant service, one should not only focus on the food and its taste, but it should also encompass how a customer is welcomed and served, the time taken to serve the food, and the ambiance that you are providing to your customers.
 Unless a restaurant can wow guests in a restaurant through ravishing customer experience, retention of customers becomes extremely difficult.

 People come out of their houses and visit your restaurant not only to enjoy your tasty food but to have an overall stellar experience.
-Want to unearth the mantra of delivering a stunning restaurant guest experience?
-Read below to know the major areas where you must work on if you want your customers to have a great time at your restaurant.
+Want to know what makes a great experience in a restaurant?
+Read below to identify the major areas where you must work on if you want your customers to have a great restaurant experience.

 1. Make Your Customers Feel At Home

 With the help of technology, almost all customers undergo comprehensive research, where they try and know more about the restaurant, read the online reviews and then finally make their mind on the visiting your restaurant.

 It takes a lot to get customers in through the door.
 When they finally do arrive, it is imperative to show them how much you appreciate the fact that they chose your restaurant by treating them like they are already a part of your restaurant family and living up to their expectations regarding the food your serve and the services you deliver.
 Everyone in your restaurant has a role in making the new customers feel at home:

 - Hosts and hostesses should greet guests when they walk through the front door with a smile and a good eye contact, making an effort to be polite and efficient.

 - Servers should be friendly and attentive.
 They should never congregate around the front desk or the POS terminal and instead should anticipate guests’ needs.